 the rings to wear to the cylinder and form a good seal.
 If

-you purchase a Flex-Hone for your cylinder, the proper
+you purchase a Flex-Hone for your cylinder, you must specify bore range.

 1. Before you disassemble your engine, power-wash the engine and the rest of the vehicle.